About | Apply | Schedule | Faculty | For Participants | Participants

 Information For Participants for the Migration, Mobility, and Sustainability: Caribbean Studies and Digital Humanities Institute

-The 26 selected participants will be supported for costs of lodging at UF for 6 nights, meals at UF for 6 days, airfare and related transportation (expected average of $700 each), and stipend for completion of in-person participation, virtual participation, and module development paid in year two ($200 each).
+The 26 selected participants will be supported for costs of lodging at UF for 6 nights (expected arrival on May 19 and departure on either May 24 or 25), meals at UF for 6 days, airfare and related transportation (expected average of $700 each), and stipend for completion of in-person participation, virtual participation, and module development paid in year two ($400 each).
+Housing and meal costs will be covered directly by the Institute.

 Gainesville is served by a regional airport, and is a 2-3 hour drive from larger airports in Jacksonville, Tampa, and Orlando.
-UF will work with particicpants for travel arrangements.
+UF will work with participants for travel arrangements.

 Lodging & Meals